Create a retro red and blue 3d analyph text effect in Photoshop

 The R, G and B channel checkboxes.

-Now because we're working with black text as opposed to white, the channels that need to be turned off are the opposite of what you would expect.
+Because we're working with black text instead of white, the channels we need to turn off are the opposite of what you might expect.

-For example, to add red to the 3D effect, turn off the Red channel by unchecking it.
-Leave the Green and Blue channels turned on:
+To add red to the 3D effect, uncheck the R box to turn off the Red channel.
+Leave the Green and Blue channels checked.

 Turning off the Red channel on the type layer